 1.3.1.
-Managing Director at the Head Office ("MDH")
+Managing Director at Headoffice ("MDH")

-The MDH of LINK retains the central task of fulfilling the corporate purpose and taking all necessary organizational, commercial, and personnel measures to achieve it.
+The MDH of LINK retains the central task of fulfilling the corporate purpose and taking all necessary organizational, commercial and personnel measures to achieve it.
 The design competence and overall responsibility for the Compliance Management System ("CMS") therefore remains with the MDH.
-This includes as well the careful selection, instruction, and supervision of the Chief Compliance Officer, approriate equipment, and the implementation of the global LINK "Code".
+This includes the careful selection, instruction, equipment and supervision of the Chief Compliance Officer and implement the global LINK "Code".